Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 ## 4.4 SIMD
 Mojo relies heavily on using [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) in calculations to enhance performance.
 All math functions work on SIMD items.
 That's why the `SIMD` type is also defined as a struct in its own module `builtin.simd`.

-## 4.4.1 Defining SIMD vectors
+### 4.4.1 Defining SIMD vectors
 Mojo can use SIMD (Single Instruction, Multiple Data) on modern hardware that contains special registers.
 These registers allow you to do the same operation on all elements of a 'vector' in a single instruction, greatly improving performance.
 They are fast because the vector registers are the fastest kind of memory access at the hardware level.

+The type of a value that can be processed by a SIMD-register is called *register-passable* and is of type `AnyRegType`.

 >Note: a `vector` is like an array of numbers, for example [1, 15, 25, 43] is an integer vector with 4 elements.
 An example of SIMD would be to multiply all 4 items of the vector by 3 in a single CPU instruction.